LakeinLove/Mage-The-Awakening/Magic/Spells/Master/Pariah.md

 ---

-_One of the most terrifying curses in the arsenal of a Master of Fate, this spell turns the world against the victim._
+_One of the most terrifying curses in the arsenal of a Master of [[Fate]], this spell turns the world against the victim._

 ---